GraceWang865/NYU-DataScience-BootCamp-Spring23/README.md

 ### Key Dates
 - Confirm presentation date (May 2, 4, or 5) and individual participation by Thursday, April 13 at 5PM
+- Preference to be earlier in the day for May 2nd

 ### Contact Information
 - Email: datasciencebootcamp@nyu.edu